 Another way to think of a customer journey map is as a story.
 A story that provides insights into the customer's journey.
 An archetype that represents the underlying complexity of the real journeys.
 But in a more digestible form.
 In other words, a customer journey map is not going to be 100% accurate.

-A customer journey map is the story of a fiction customer.
+A customer journey map is the story of a fictional customer.
 It is not 100% accurate anymore than a persona is.

 This might leave you wondering what the point is.
 Why bother with a map that is not completely representative of the experience?